mikiTesf/wrex/README.md

     concluding_prayer=Concluding Prayer
     # Test string(s)
     bible_reading=Bible Reading
-    # Filter string for the word "minute" (it's short form in some languages)
+    # Test string for the word "minute" (it's short form in some languages).
+    # Sometimes it is necessary to include the leading or trailing space character
-    # It is not optional that you put a space before the word
+    # right before or after the word
     filter_for_minute= min.
     # Months
     01=January